7RU7H/H4dd1xB4dg3r/README.md

 Assetfinder: Find domains and subdomains related to a given domain [assetfinder](https://github.com/tomnomnom/assetfinder)

-waybackurls fetches all the URLs that the Wayback Machine knows about for a domain [waybackurl](https://github.com/tomnomnom/waybackurls)
+waybackurls fetches all the URLs that the Wayback Machine knows about for a domain *BUT other repo do this better and with other stuff* this is jsut to separate output for wordlists as well as timings [waybackurl](https://github.com/tomnomnom/waybackurls)

 # SubDomain Enumeration
 1.Linked and JS discovery